gingerchew/signature-pad/README.md

 ## States

-- `pointerdown`: A state for changing styles when the user is drawing in the canvas
+- `drawing`: A state for changing styles when the user is drawing in the canvas
 - `empty`: Whether or not the canvas has been drawn in

 ### How to use states